Introduction and significance of the theme

 - Analysis Regional Culture Monitor

 - Culture and heritage monitor Gelderland.
-Expected end of 2024
+Publication May 15, 2025

 - Cultural Monitor Gelderland.
 Publication 2022